-- A Fire Warden / Marshal’s responsibilities.
+- A Fire Warden / Marshal’s responsibilities

-- The built in fire related fire protection components of a premises.
+- The built-in fire-related fire protection components of a premises

-- Relevant fire safety law.
+- Relevant fire safety law

-- How to act on the occasion of a fire alarm.
+- How to act on the occasion of a fire alarm

-- The types of fire.
+- The types of fire

-- Prevention of fire spreading.
+- Prevention of fire spreading

-- Safety Signs.
+- Safety Signs

-The tutor splits the course into two components.
+The tutor splits the course into two parts.
 You will first attend a classroom theory component.
 The practical element includes a demonstration of the different types of extinguishers as well as the relevant safety signs around the building.

 What is Required to Pass the Fire Marshal Training Course